standardebooks/manual/8-typography.rst

 #.
 Paragraphs that directly follow another paragraph are indented by 1em.

 #.
-The first line of body text in a section, or any text following a visible break in text flow (like a header, a scene break, a figurem etc.), is not indented, with the exception of block quotations.
+The first line of body text in a section, or any text following a visible break in text flow (like a header, a scene break, a figure etc.), is not indented, with the exception of block quotations.

 	#.
 Body text following a block quotation is indented only if the text begins a new semantic paragraph.
 Otherwise, if the body text following a block quotation is semantically part of the paragraph preceding the block quotation, it is not indented.
 Such non-indented paragraphs have :html:`class="continued"`, which removes the default indentation.